markitus18/Project-II/Project/README.txt

 --- GAME EXPLANATION -------------------------------------------------

-In this gamemode, the player controls a Protoss base that’s sent to a planet to erradicate the Zerg plague.
+In this gamemode, the player controls a Protoss base thatâ€™s sent to a planet to erradicate the Zerg plague.
 The game will mostly play like any other starcraft game.

 Defeat the enemy main base, shown on the map, while protecting your own base and most importantly, the